wednesdays-trash/matkonot/scrapers/README.md

 ```

 This will get the party started and launch some parallel scrapers.
 You can follow their progress with `tail -f log`.
-Once the fetching has ended, a file named `matkonot.db` will appear at this very directory.
+Once the fetching has ended, a file named `recipes_DD_MM_YYYY.db` will appear at this very directory.
 It should be placed under `../server/` before launching the server.